All Tutorials/Locked Candidates Type 1 (Pointing)

 • Check each candidate in each box

-• Look for candidates that align on a single row or column
+• Look for candidates that align on a single row or column within the box

 • The elimination happens outside the box, along the line